Last Updated on June 22, 2026 by Daniel Globe

 - Free CTA parking for the first 10 minutes eases quick drop-offs.

-- Shuttles connect parking areas to Terminal 6, where Alaska Airlines operates.
+- Shuttles connect parking areas to Terminal 6.

 How to Navigate Terminal 6

-At Terminal 6, you’ll find Alaska Airlines departures at gates 60 through 69, so you can head straight to the right concourse after check-in.
+At Terminal 6, you’ll find Alaska Airlines departures at gates 60 through 69.
+Check in on Level 2, then follow signage to your gate.

-Use the interactive 3D map to find amenities fast, including the Alaska Lounge near Gate 64 and the tunnels that connect you to nearby southside terminals.
+Use the interactive map to find amenities fast, including the Alaska Lounge near Gate 64 and the tunnels that connect to nearby southside terminals.

 Gate Locations